sassoftware/sas-container-recipes/README.md

 ### Build the Image

-Run the following to create a user 'sasdemo' with the password 'sasdemo' for product evaluation.
+Run the following command to build the the container image and add a 'sasdemo' user to it for signing into SAS Studio when the container is running.
+The sasdemo user will have the password 'sasdemo'.
 A [non-root user](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user)
-is recommended for all build commands.
+is recommended for executing the build command.
 ```
  ./build.sh --type single --zip ~/my/path/to/SAS_Viya_deployment_data.zip --addons "auth-demo"
 ```